WHAT WE DO

-The Northern Mine Research Society is a group of people dedicated to the preservation and recording of mining history, Northern referring to the Society's administrative base rather than its field of interest.
-It started as the Northern Cavern & Mine Research Society in 1960, but its members’ increasing interest in mining led the Society to change its original name to the present title in 1975.
-Now one of the largest such organizations in Britain, the Society has hundreds of members countrywide and many overseas.
-Reflecting this, British Mining is Britain's foremost mining history publication.
+We are a group of people dedicated to the preservation and recording of mining history, Northern referring to our administrative base rather than our field of interest.
+We started as the Northern Cavern & Mine Research Society in 1960, but our members’ increasing interest in mining led us to change the original name to the present title in 1975.